 He is experienced in technology and the innovations it brings to the health care industry, and he counsels clients on the implementation of telemedical solutions and computerized patient records and the related regulatory, licensing, compliance and payment issues.
 He also counsels clients on compliance with the privacy and security requirements of the Health Insurance Portability and Accountability Act (HIPAA), the HITECH Act and state laws relating to privacy and breach of data.

 Mr. Fader is active in many professional and civic organizations.
 He is former chairman of the board of directors of the Pennsylvania Chamber of Business and Industry, the Commonwealth’s leading advocate for business.
-In his continuing role as a member of the Chamber’s Board, he is extremely conversant with the economic, political and financial drivers existing in Pennsylvania relating to health care.
+He is extremely conversant with the economic, political and financial drivers existing in Pennsylvania relating to health care.

 Appointed by the Pennsylvania business community, he also served as vice chairman of the Pennsylvania Health Care Cost Containment Council, an independent state agency responsible for addressing the problem of escalating health costs and ensuring the quality of and access to health care, and as chairman of its Education Committee.

 Due to Mr. Fader’s background in patient readmissions and overutilization of services in acute care hospitals with respect to the homeless and underserved populations, he was asked to participate as a member of the Medical Standards Development Task Force of the Respite Care Providers’ Network (RCPN) in 2012.
-In May 2014 he was elected to a three-year term on RCPN’s Steering Committee, commencing July 1, 2014.
-Mr. Fader is active in the American Health Lawyers Association, the National Association of Bond Lawyers, the Healthcare Financial Management Association and the Health Care Leadership Network of the Delaware Valley.
+In June 2017 he was elected to a second three-year term on RCPN’s Steering Committee.
+Mr. Fader is active in the American Health Lawyers Association, the National Association of Bond Lawyers and the Healthcare Financial Management Association.